johnjung/graphics/README.md

 time wget -O out.txt "$url"
 ```

 Download a subset of OSM data for the Chicago area.
+Also try the QuickOSM plugin in QGIS.